-The sound of rain is, basically, the sound that millions of raindrops make as a result of air/wind resisting their free fall.
-Coming from 2,000 meters high and at a speed of 9.8m/s, the raindrops cause immense air vibrations which are then propagated to our ears as the sound of rain.
+The sound of rain is the sound millions of raindrops make due to air/wind resisting their free fall.
+Coming from 2,000 meters high and at a speed of 9.8m/s, the raindrops cause immense air vibrations, which are then propagated to our ears as the sound of rain.

 But what makes the sound of rain so unique?